Vivekk9/netflix-eda-project/README.md

 ## 8. Conclusions

 - Netflix's catalog is predominantly modern (post-2010).
-- Strong focus on drama, international content, comedies, and documentaries.
+- Strong focus on drama, international content, comedies, international tv shows, and documentaries.
 - Mature ratings (TV-MA, TV-14) dominate.
 - Only ~8% of titles qualify as outliers (pre-2004).
 - Platform shows global diversity in genres and regions.